 Owslebury village was first founded in the reign of Edgar the Peaceable by a grant of land to the Bishopric of Winchester.
-The Domesday Book records the Manor of Owslebury as still being held by the bishop as of 1086.
+The Domesday Book records the Manor of Owslebury as still being held by the bishop in 1086.
+St Andrews Church (shown left) was built some time in the 14th century.
+Vincent Van Gogh visited in 1876.

 In the 16th century, the Bishop of Winchester granted manor (demesne) lands at Owslebury to his college of Corpus Christi at Oxford.